wumpyproject/docs/docs/tutorial/creating-commands.md

 # Creating Application Commands

 Application Commands are first entrypoint to Discord's interactions.
-In [Getting set up] you started with a very trivial `/hello` command but there much more to it.
+In [Getting set up](./getting-set-up/) you started with a very trivial `/hello` command but there is much more to it!

 ## Anatomy of a command